Bedrock-OSS/bedrock-wiki/docs/commands/on-first-world-load.md

     'BP/functions/tick.json'
 ]"
 ></FolderView>

-## notes on Compatibbility
+### Note On Compatibility
-The Scoreboard names (world in this case) may end up being used by other people. appending and _ and a set of randomly generated characters after world would be a choice that reduces the probability of colisions.
-Similar techniques can be employed for the filenames in the .mcfunction files.
+The scoreboard names (in this case: 'world') may end up being used by other people.
+Appending ` _ ` and a set of randomly generated characters after world would be a choice that reduces the probability of colisions.
+Similar techniques can be employed for the filenames in the ` .mcfunction ` files.
+- Ex:
+    - ` world_0fe678 `
+    - ` initialise_0fe678.mcfunction `